-Watermelon is often considered a summertime staple, popping up at pool parties and summer barbecues all season long.
-But while it’s well-known for its ability to keep you cool and hydrated, there are tons of other benefits of watermelon that are not as well-known.
-In fact, this tasty fruit has been linked to everything from reduced muscle pain to improved vision, enhanced immunity and beyond.
+Watermelon is considered a summertime staple, popping up at pool parties and summer barbecues all season long.
+While it’s well-known for its ability to keep you cool and hydrated, there are tons of other health perks associated with this popular fruit that are not as well-known.

-One cup of diced watermelon contains approximately: (1)
+According to the USDA, one cup (about 152 grams) of diced watermelon nutrition contains approximately:

 - 46 calories

 - 11.5 grams carbohydrates

 - 12.3 milligrams vitamin C (21 percent DV)

 - 865 international units vitamin A (17 percent DV)

 - 0.1 milligrams thiamine (3 percent DV)

 - 0.1 milligrams vitamin B6 (3 percent DV)